kg4ydw/noacli/documentation/Readme.md

 If you want to see where this project is going or want to influence it, look at [Readme-feedback.md](documentation/Readme-feedback.md) and [noacli-ideas.txt](noacli-ideas.txt)

+Until the end of 2022, new releases were daily.
+As the shell matures, this release frequency will decrease.
+If you want new features, please suggest them!!
+If you find bugs, (or documented bugs annoy you), let us know!

 This project (and this file) are Copyright (C) 2022 Steven Dick and may be used under the terms of the GNU General Public LIcense v3